Schoolforbasics/runbooks/AnacondaRepository.rst

 Mirror Anaconda Repo
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Now that Anaconda Repo is installed, we want to mirror packages into our
+Now that Anaconda Repository is installed, we want to mirror packages into our
 local repository.
 If mirroring from Anaconda Cloud, the process will
 take hours or longer, depending on the available internet bandwidth.
 Use
 the ``anaconda-server-sync-conda`` command to mirror all Anaconda